Medical Assistant Salary Expectations

-When you study to become a medical assistant, you know that you will be making a difference in the lives of a large number of patients every day, playing a vital role in the health care industry, and assisting physicians, podiatrists, dentists, or other health practitioners in essential work.
-The job involves a wide variety of tasks, ranging from clerical, such as office administration, to clinical, including basic patient care, reading vital signs, and drawing blood.
-However, job satisfaction is just one critical factor to consider when deciding your career; another major consideration is pay.
-Before you decide to enroll in a course, learn more about the medical assistant salary.
+When you study to become a medical assistant, you know that you will be making a difference in the lives of patients every day, playing a vital role in the health care industry, and assisting physicians, podiatrists, pediatricians, or other health practitioners in essential work.
+The job involves a wide variety of tasks, ranging from clerical to clinical.
+Clerical duties include office administration, filing, scheduling and Microsoft Office knowledge whereas clinical skills would encompass direct patient care such as specimen collection, drawing blood and taking vitals.
+This is just a sampling of the duties a medical assistant might encounter in a typical day.
+Job satisfaction is often the most critical factor to consider when deciding your career, but also pay, advancement opportunities and job growth should also be explored.

-How Much Can Medical Assistants Expect to Earn?
-The median annual wage for medical assistants in May 2012 was $29,370, according to the Bureau of Labor Statistics (BLS).
-This means that half of all medical assistants earned more than this and half less.
-The lowest 10 percent earned under $21,080, but the top 10 percent earned more than $41,570.
+The median annual wage for medical assistants in May of 2018 was $33,610, according to the Bureau of Labor and Statistics.
+This means that half of all medical assistants earned more than this and half earned less.
+The lowest 10 percent earned under $24,790, but the top 10 percent earned more than $47,250.

-Job Outlook Employment for medical assistants is predicted to grow by 29 percent between 2012 and 2022 — from 560,800 positions to 723,700, or an increase of 162,900 jobs.
+Employment for medical assistants is predicted to grow by 23 percent between 2018 and 2028 — from 686,600 positions in 2018 to 841,500 in 2028, or an increase of 154,900 jobs.
 This is much faster than the average for all occupations due to the aging population requiring preventive medical services.
 Physician’s and other health care professionals are needing more assistants to carry out routine clinical duties and for support with administrative tasks while doctors attend to patients.